 And the good news is that documentation is just one click away.
 You can easily see the documentation for your SDK or libraries you use right from your editor.

 To be fair, not all documentation is created equal and some languages have it better than others.

-But knowing how to read it and use it, means that you no longer have to rely on tutorials.
+But by knowing how to read it and use it, you'll become much less reliant on tutorials.